-Do you know the kind of traffic you’re getting, or how long people stay on a page?
-Google Analytics can help you measure all kinds of customer interactions.
+Do you know what kind of traffic your website is attracting?
+Or how long people stay on a page?
+Google Analytics can help you measure all kinds of visitor interactions.
 Some you might find quite surprising.
-Knowing this information can be integral to the growth and success of your business over time.
+Knowing this information can be integral to the growth and success of your business.
 But where do you look for it?

 Start off by making sure your site is connected to Google Analytics

 There are several ways to have Google Analytics working on your site.
 It depends on your Website’s set-up, and Google has a fairly comprehensive guide on how to do this.
 There are also many videos that break it down for you if you prefer those.

 Probably the most important information can be found under Acquisition.
 This shows where your traffic came from and the "behavior" (what the traffic did when it arrived).

 After signing in, click on the Acquisition tab.
 Then click "All Traffic", then "Channels".

 This can show you how many people land on your site.

 You may find the "Acquisition Overview" section useful.
 But "All Traffic - Channels" shows everything more clearly.
 This will bring up a graph showing a day-by-day breakdown of total site traffic.
 The graph is the simplest, most visual way to get a sense of the direction your site is going in.
 It is useful to adjust the date range.
 To do this, click the drop-down box at the top right of your graph.

 Bear in mind that, like in brick-and-mortar businesses, your site activity will fluctuate based on day/time of year, so setting a longer date range than Google’s default is a good idea.
 A month or two works best.
 It’s also worth noting that Google measures a session slightly differently to other analytics tools you may be using on your site, so be prepared for their numbers to be slightly different from others you may have seen.
 Google tends to be a stricter measurement tool, only counting the true sessions as opposed to "hits".
 Google’s method makes the data more indicative of your site's actual visitors.